A haemangioblastoma is a rare type of brain tumour that usually affects the blood (‘haem’) vessels in the brain or sometimes in the spinal cord.

-We hope this page answers your questions.
+We hope this information answers your questions.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you are having treatment.

-Signs and symptoms of haemangioblastoma
+Causes of haemangioblastoma

 Back to top